soundpress/nycadministrativecode/docs/c05/index.rst

     * - Category:
       - Participation goal:
     * - Black Americans
-      - 12% of total annual agency expenditures on such contracts
+      - 14.32% of total annual agency expenditures on such contracts
     * - Asian Americans
-      - 3% of total annual agency expenditures on such contracts
+      - 9.88% of total annual agency expenditures on such contracts
     * - Hispanic Americans
+      - 10.2% of total annual agency expenditures on such contracts
+    * - Native Americans
-      - 6% of total annual agency expenditures on such contracts
+      - 0.03% of total annual agency expenditures on such contracts
     * - Women
-      - 10% of total annual agency expenditures on such contracts
+      - 29.26% of total annual agency expenditures on such contracts
     * - Emerging
       - 6% of total annual agency expenditures on such contracts ~